idf_component_manager.yml Configuration File

 espressif

-The default namespace to use when uploading and downloading the components.
+The default namespace for uploading components.

 profiles: